After a few years exploring Anabaptist ideas and practices, Steve Jones is to be licensed as a …

 story-telling – Like those ancient Celtic Monks, wandering around the countryside collecting stories and telling stories – spreading hope, praying for people, training pioneers and facilitating gatherings.

-everything is important, everything is spiritual – a brick-layer is as sacred as a priest, a Monday as special as a Sunday, my front room as holy as the grandest cathedral, my mumbling doubts and ramblings prayers as heavenly as the most theologised pre-scripted intercession.
+everything is important, everything is spiritual – a brick-layer is as sacred as a priest, a Monday as special as a Sunday, my local pub as holy as the grandest cathedral, my mumbling doubts and ramblings prayers as heavenly as the most theologised pre-scripted intercession.

 I am the product of my habits – helpful habits and not-so-helpful habits – I’m looking to take full responsibility for my own transformation, my own joy, my own attitudes, my own unforgiveness, my own inner life, responding to my own history, my own addictions and struggles and my own physical fitness.
 A re-imagined spirituality must inspire people to develop life-affirming and nourishing spiritual habits – maybe including prayer, meditation, fasting, learning, solitude and silence.
 Some have called this a ‘new monasticism’ where the habits are the roots above which a healthy life and spirituality grows and produces shoots and fruits!